Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 ## Metric sets

-So far, we've been strictly in the world of geometry: we do care about distance so far. **This section is the heart of the transition from metric to topological spaces.**
+So far, we've been strictly in the world of geometry, as we still pretty much care about distances. **This section is the heart of the transition from metric to topological spaces.**

 One interesting way to study metric spaces is by sets naturally defined using the metric.
 For example, if we have a point $x\in X,$ we can always consider the set of points within a certain radius $r$ of $x$-- mathematically, the set